Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

 The model definition **must** contain the following fields:

-- `runtime`: A string, defining a runtime will be used to run a model;
+- `runtime`: A string defining the runtime that will be used to run a model;
-- `contract`: An object, defining the inputs and outputs of a model.
+- `contract`: An object defining the inputs and outputs of a model.

 The model definition **can** contain the following fields:

-- `payload`: A list of files that should be included into a container;
+- `payload`: A list of files that should be added to the container;
-- `install-command`: A string, defining a command which should be executed during container build;
+- `install-command`: A string defining a command that should be executed during the container build;
-- `training-data`: A string, defining a path to the file which will be uploaded to the Hydrosphere and used as training data reference.
-Can be either a local file or a URI to S3 object.
+- `training-data`: A string defining a path to the file that will be uploaded to Hydrosphere and used as a training data reference.
+It can be either a local file or a URI to S3 object.
 At the moment we only support `.csv` files;
-- `metadata`: An object, defining additional user metadata which will be displayed on the Hydrosphere UI.
+- `metadata`: An object defining additional user metadata that will be displayed on the Hydrosphere UI.

-An example below shows, how a model can be defined on a top level.
+The example below shows how a model can be defined on a top level.

 @@@ vars
 ```yaml